boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 VRAM used:  7.4 GB

-An another small improvement on the throughput, the answers are a bit longer.
+Another small improvement on the throughput, the answers are a bit longer.

 *NB*: I tried above 2 and there is a diminishing return.
 So 2 seems to be the best candidate.

 ## Kwaipilot_KAT-Coder-V2.5-Dev

-A Qwen 35B A3B variant with better benchmarks on agentic coding, which is the interesting part where the base model has some weaknesses.
+This variant is interesting here because it is specifically intended for coding and agentic workloads.

 *NB*: The bartowski variant is used, there is no unsloth implementation at the time of this test.